 Thank you, Mr. Ronald Hunkeler, wherever you are or are buried.

-Read about my visit to the Exorcist Stairs in Washington, DC, where the climactic scene of the movie was filmed, or my visit to the bust of Jason Miller in Scranton, PA, who starred in it as Father Damien Karras.
+Read about my visit to the Exorcist Stairs in Washington, DC, where the climactic scene of the movie was filmed, or my visit to the bust and ashes of Jason Miller in Scranton, PA, who starred in it as Father Damien Karras.
 Also my visit to the sites in St. Louis, where all the spooky stuff actually happened.